bajicv/gwas_intro/docs/03_dataset.md

 ## Copying data for tutorials and exercises

-Copy tutorials and exercises in your home directory, and then change your current working directory to `gwas_intro/exercises` from which you should run all of the commands for this tutorial.
+Copy tutorials and exercises in your home directory.
+The `gwas_intro` directory contains a few subdirectories that will help us to keep our tutorial and output organized.

+- `data`: contains data necessary for this tutorial.
+- `scripts`: contains R scripts that we will use to visualize the output.
+- `plots`: will store plots produces by R scripts.
+- `out`: will store final and all intermediate files of gwas analyses.
+- `pgs`: will store files necessary for the PGS part of the tutorial.

     cd ~
-    cp -r /opt/evop/public/BIOINFORMATICS/gwas_intro ~
+    cp -r /opt/evop/public/BIOINFORMATICS/gwas_exercises ~
-    cd ~/gwas_intro/exercises

 ----